Buscedv/Ask/CONTRIBUTING.md

 ## Code style
 - Use tabs.
+- Use signle quotes `'` and not double quotes `"`.
+- If you have to use some sort of string formating use f-strings.
 - Don't put unneccesary comments.
 - Follow the PEP8 guidelines, ex. two empty lines between methods.
 - Ask is supposed to be in a single python script i.e. `ask.py`.